 Capacitance adds in parallel because the total surface area of the plates adds up.
 When in series, the separation distance adds up, lowering the total capacitance.
 Parallel caps are like series resistors and series caps are like parallel resistors.
 Like many components, you can wire identical caps in series to increase the total voltage rating.
 The catch is that the total capacitance is reduced (the math is the same as with parallel resistors).
 It's good practice to include divider resistors across each cap to divide the voltage equally across them and ensure that their leakage currents, which increase with age, won't cause any one cap to take more voltage than it is rated for.
 The typical value is from 100k-470k across each capacitor.
 They also serve to bleed off the caps' charge when the power is shut off.

 A capacitor can block DC and pass AC, though with DC a pulse always gets through.
 If you wire a battery, lamp, and capacitor all in series, you'll see that the lamp glows briefly when you apply voltage.
 While the capacitor charges, electrons move through the lamp to one plate of the capacitor and the other plate loses electrons to the battery.
 This gives the illusion of current flow.
 When the cap is fully charged, no more current can flow (because the plates are "full" and there's a gap between them) so the lamp goes out.
-Small values don't hold much charge so the effect isn't as noticable.
-If you replace the battery with a switch you'll see that the same thing happens as the cap discharges, though the current flows in the opposite direction.
+Small values don't hold much charge so the effect isn't as noticeable.
+If you replace the battery with a closed switch you'll see that the same thing happens as the cap discharges, though the current flows in the opposite direction.

 This pulse can be heard as a pop or thump in an amp when switching effects in and out.
 The reason "pull-down" resistors across the input and output get rid of this pop is that they provide a DC path to ground for the floating end of the input and output caps to discharge.
 When one end of a cap is open, the leakage current through the dielectric lets the voltage on the connected side bleed onto the open side.
 When the signal is switched back onto the open side, the voltage previously on it doesn't match the average ground level of the signal and this voltage difference equalizing itself is heard as a pop.
 Typically a value of 1M is used on the input and the volume pot itself is the pull-down on the output, if it's a master volume with no caps after it (sometimes you'll still see a pull-down resistor on the output anyway--this is redundant and serves no real purpose).
 The value used depends on the value and leakage of the cap; smaller resistors do a better job but cause more signal loading and treble-loss.
 If using grounded-input true-bypass, you can do away with the input pull-down because the switch shorts the circuit input to ground in bypass mode.

 With AC things are a bit different.
 As the voltage rises and falls, the cap charges and discharges, giving the illusion of current flow.
 The voltage across the capacitor lags the current through it by 90 degrees because caps resist voltage changes across them.
 This is why capacitors respond differently to different frequencies (it's called capacitive reactance).
 The ability of a cap to block DC and pass AC makes it perfectly suited for coupling amplifier stages, where it passes the AC audio signal while blocking the DC supply voltage, which could upset the operation of the following stage.
 They're perfect for bypassing gain stages because they act like an open circuit to DC (not upsetting the stage's DC bias) and if the cap is arbitrarily large, as is usually the case, act like a short circuit to AC (maximizing stage gain).
 Protip: partially bypassing gain stages (using small cap values) creates a treble-boost effect.
-I've rarely seen this done with guitar amps and effects; it's a great opportunity for tone-shaping rather than indiscriminant gain-pumping.
+I've rarely seen this done with guitar amps and effects; it's a great opportunity for tone-shaping rather than indiscriminate gain-pumping.

 A look at this equation will illustrate how frequency affects capacitive reactance.
 Try working it with a fixed capacitance and different frequencies and graphing the results ("Where's my TI-83??").
 Xc is capacitive reactance in Ohms; f is frequency in Hertz; C is capacitance in Farads; 6.28 is 2(pi).
 Xc=1/(6.28fC)